 On today’s date in 1864, a grand ball attended by 800 people was held for the delegates at the Québec Conference.

-Prince Edward Island (PEI) delegate Edward Whelan, who was also a journalist and advocate for responsible government, said: “On the evening of the 14th a very brilliant Ball was given in the Parliament Buildings, under the auspices of the Canadian Ministry.
-It was attended by the same classes – the same distinguished persons and society as attended the “Drawing Room” on the 11th.
+“On the evening of the 14th a very brilliant Ball was given in the Parliament Buildings, under the auspices of the Canadian Ministry,” said Prince Edward Island delegate Edward Whelan, who was also a journalist and advocate for responsible government.
+“It was attended by the same classes – the same distinguished persons and society as attended the “Drawing Room” on the 11th.
 His Excellency the Governor General [Lord Monck], His Excellency the Lieut.
 Governor of Nova Scotia and Lady, the Members of the Canadian Government, the Delegates from the Eastern Provinces, and about 800 others, formed a large and most agreeable party, by whom the pleasures of the dance were kept up without interruption and without an incident to mar the harmony of the occasion, until nearly 3 o’clock on the morning of the 15th.”

-In 1964, Canada’s Post Office Department marked the 100th anniversary of the historic conference at Québec with a five-cent stamp (Scott #432).
+In 1964, Canada’s Post Office Department (now Canada Post) marked the 100th anniversary of the historic conference at Québec with a five-cent stamp (Scott #432).
 Designed by Philip Weiss, of Ottawa, and printed by the steel intaglio process in two colours by the Canadian Bank Note Co., the stamp had a print run of 28,510,000.